 Busou's narrative as a whole is one that is incredibly linear and straightforward.
 The show will not surprise you with any grand plot twists nor does it bring anything new to the table either, and it doesn't really have much direction.
 What I mean by that is that the characters don't really have anything in the way of a 'goal' or a motivation in the narrative, other than the main character wanting to collect five stamps from a group of five girls, all of whom carry swords.
 Oh, did I forget to mention that?
 Yes, for some reason, the school has allowed each one of the girls to carry a weapon due to the once all girl's school, becoming co-ed, allowing boys to join and, out of fear, request to carry said weapons as a means of protecting themselves.
-These weapons range anywhere from a sword, to a whip to even a giant, fucking bear!
+These weapons range anywhere from a sword, to a whip to even a giant, damn bear!
 This aspect of the show is incredibly stupid, but the show as a whole is so tongue in cheek and takes itself so lightly that this aspect feels like a part of the world that is presented to us, and doesn't feel all too jarring or even strange.
 Since the show doesn't take itself so seriously and more so laughs at its ridiculous set up, I can excuse this obvious dumb stuff.
 Due to each one of the girl's weapons, and general scary nature, the boys who do attend this school are put to humiliation, and are forced to wear girl's clothing as a way to blend in with the school.
 Enter our main character, a cocky, bad-ass asshole, by the name of Nomura, who goes against the demands of the girl's at the school, and the rest of the show sees him fight against five girls, who are called the Five Swords, a group who are the strongest, and most skilled with the sword, who go around correcting problematic students and the such.
 And that's about it for an overall plot, but the show carries this narrative with such a silly over the top atmosphere and tone, that I find it a lot of fun to watch the battles carry out and the characters feel dynamic and interesting enough in personality to carry the weight of the show.

 The anime is incredibly dumb and stupid in a lot of ways, from sumo wrestling a giant bear to the plethora of various battles and fights, but, at the same time, the show also feels self aware enough to know that the entire thing is incredibly dumb, and fully embraces all of it.
 Whenever the characters are in battle, bold white text will appear on the screen showcasing the name of their attacks, akin to something like Kill la Kill, with plenty of close-up shots of the characters reacting to certain events while they gasp.
 Both of these elements helps to sell the show's rule of cool vibe it is aiming for and helps to make it fun and fairly entertaining for me personally.
 However, there are some moments in the show that I feel are a little too stupid for its own good.
 One such example is when the main character is attempting to hide behind a bear, a pet of one of the members of the Five Swords, which also happens to be female, as he accidently touches her breasts.
 Instead of being funny, which is what I believe the writer was attempting, it just comes across as being strange, jarring and uncomfortable to watch as well.
 Another example that may put some people off is when he fights one of the girls naked in the bathing areas.
 It can be distracting, and some may even consider tasteless, but I found the fight fun enough to carry the scene, and the nakedness of the girl is part of her tactic for winning the fight, and adds on a little bit of characterisation for her character.
 Some other criticisms about the show may stem from the amount of blood and edge the show does try and convey, especially near the end, and I can understand why.
 It can seem kind of jarring to go from simply hi-jinks to a complete bloodbath as shown in episode ten, but, on the flip side, at the very least it provides some narrative stakes for the final fight and makes the villain out to be much more menacing and threatening too.
 The use of blood never really came across to me as being forced since it at least made sense in the context of the battles since all of the characters were using razor sharp blades.
 Another troupe that I wasn't too fond of, is that two of the girls fall in love with our main character and end up acting catty and bitchy to each other as they fight over him.
 I've always disliked this in anime since it reduces the female characters as nothing more than petty women, but here it didn't feel as bad as what I have seen before, and for the most part, there is an actual reason why these girls have fallen for this guy, as opposed to them simply wanting the main guy's dick just because the plot demands them to.
 This doesn't make this element any better, just a little bit more bearable in the long run.